 Those patterns can then be used to make data-driven real estate decisions that ensure that there is sufficient space to accommodate peak traffic without too much waste and to redesign office layouts or change seating patterns to accommodate flexible working.
 Other teams can use the data to make better decisions around service provisions and, if necessary, also introduce or redesign remote working policies based on transparent information.

-This post is part of an ongoing series about the way workplace technologies can facilitate a hybrid office and changing ways of working.
-If you have questions or would like to connect, please reach out to me over LinkedIn or contact one of our offices to learn more.
+This post is part of a blog series about the way IoT-related workplace technologies can facilitate a hybrid office and changing ways of working.